Leslie Jones biography

 In 2016, Leslie finally earned the major feature film starring role she dreamed of when she was cast in the female-fueled Ghostbusters.
 Directed by Paul Feig, the film co-stars Kristen Wiig, Melissa McCarthy and Kate McKinnon.
 It's an adaptation of the 1984 cult classic of the same name.

 Later in 2016, Leslie again joined forces with Kristen and Kate in the 2016 comedy Masterminds.
 Based on one of the biggest bank heists in U.S. history, the film also stars Zach Galifianakis and Jason Sudeikis.
+She also lent her voice to the character of Ms. Crawl in the animated musical Sing (2016) alongside Matthew McConaughey, Reese Witherspoon, and Scarlett Johansson.

 House Arrest (2012)